 At low tide Ogunquit Beach is magical!
 The sand is hard packed.
 From the beginning of the beach to the end and back ( including the loop around the parking lot) is over 5 miles.
 From the village center to Marginal Way to Perkins Cove and back is over 5 km.

-There are many runners in Ogunquit, as well as three races a year: the Lobster Dash in September; the Frannie Peabody 5K AIDS run/walk in May 12th at 9.30am on Ogunquit Beach; and the Christian Lumenello Lifeguard Dash on June 9th at 9am on Ogunquit Beach.
+There are many runners in Ogunquit, as well as three races a year: the Lobster Dash in September; the Frannie Peabody 5K AIDS run/walk in May 3rd on Ogunquit Beach; and the Christian Lumenello Lifeguard Dash on June 22nd at noon on Ogunquit Beach.

 I forgot condoms and lube?